What we are doing, and why

 WHAT MAKES US DIFFERENT?

-• A girls-only environment specifically for public school students
+A girls-only leadership environment intentionally designed for public school students

-Most programs focus on academics or professional access in isolation.
-Her Climb situates leadership development at the center.
+Where many programs emphasize academics or exposure alone, Her Climb integrates identity, industry alignment, and cultural fluency within a sustained cohort model.
 Students do not just visit inspiring spaces.
 They learn to move through them as if they belong, because they do.